Free personalized radio that

 Spears was dealt more blows in early 2008 when she lost custody of her children, made several court appearances, and was placed on involuntary psychiatric hold twice in one month.
 Blackout nevertheless won several MTV-sponsored awards, including Album of the Year from the Europe Music Awards in November 2008.
 That same fall, "Womanizer," the leadoff single from Spears' next record, became her first number one single in nearly a decade.
 The full-length Circus arrived in December, featuring a mix of syrupy ballads and uptempo dance numbers that were designed to fuel Spears' comeback.
 In 2009, the single "3" followed "Womanizer" to the top, and appeared on her career-spanning compilation The Singles Collection.
 In 2011, Spears returned with the studio album Femme Fatale, featuring the single "Hold It Against Me," which became her fourth single to top the Billboard Hot 100.
 The second single, the Ke$ha co-written "Till the World Ends," didn't top the charts but it was a bigger hit, going double platinum in the US.

 Britney supported Femme Fatale with an international tour that ran until the end of 2011; at the end of the year, the home video Live: The Femme Fatale Tour was released.
 Spears made a splashy return to television in 2012 when she signed to be one of the celebrity judges on the second season of the U.S. version of Simon Cowell's The X Factor.
 The show returned in the fall of 2012.
 Spears did not return to the show for its third season.
 Also in 2012, Britney appeared on will.i.am's track "Scream and Shout."
 This was the beginning of a greater partnership, as will.i.am wound up as the executive producer for her eighth studio album, Britney Jean.
-Preceded by the single "Work B**ch" -- along with a Britney cameo on Miley Cyrus' 2013 album Bangerz and the announcement of a two-year residency in Las Vegas -- Britney Jean appeared during the first week of December 2013. ~ Steve Huey
+Preceded by the single "Work B**ch" -- along with a Britney cameo on Miley Cyrus' 2013 album Bangerz and the announcement of a two-year residency in Las Vegas -- Britney Jean appeared during the first week of December 2013.
+Although Britney Jean debuted in the Top 5 on the Billboard 200, it would be her lowest-performing album to date.
+In the following years, she continued her Vegas residency and contributed to a pair of new tracks: "Pretty Girls" with Iggy Azalea and a cover of Suzanne Vega's "Tom's Diner" for Giorgio Moroder.
+Early in 2016, Spears announced that she would release her ninth album later that year.
+"Make Me," a midtempo track featuring rapper G-Eazy, appeared in July and August saw the release of the full-length Glory. ~ Steve Huey

 Track List: Britney Jean (Deluxe Edition) (Explicit)